 Academic Achievement and Standardized Tests

 Take the ACT or SAT in the spring of your junior year and fall of your senior semester.
-Missouri S&T considers your highest composite ACT score (or the combined Math and Critical Reading score from the SAT I) for admission and scholarship qualification.
-The writing sections of the ACT or the SAT will not affect your admission.
+Missouri S&T considers your highest composite ACT score or the combined Math and Critical Reading score from the SAT for admission and scholarship qualification.
 Scholarship consideration is typically based on standardized test scores taken in or before December of your senior year.

 Students transferring to Missouri S&T must meet these minimum requirements.
 In general, admission to the department in which you intend to pursue a degree – particularly engineering and science departments – requires a minimum 2.5 GPA.
 The faculties of individual degree programs do reserve the right to use more stringent cumulative GPA requirements when evaluating transfer applications than Missouri S&T's general minimum GPA requirement.